Shilpa-Kancharla/machine-learning-tutorials/Tree Based Methods/README.md

   Average the results for each value of alpha, and pick alpha to minimize the average error.

 4. Return the subtree from Step 2 that corresponds to the chosen value of alpha.

+### Trees: Pros & Cons

+Pros
+- very easy to interpret and explain to others
+- can be easily displayed graphically (especially if they are very small)
+- can easily handle qualitative predictors without the need to create dummy variables

+Cons
+- unfortunately, trees generally do not have the same level of predictive accuracy as some of the other regression and classification methods we've discussed so far

+By aggregating many decision trees, the predictive performance of trees can be substantially improved.

+## Bootstrap

+- Bagging, random forests, and boosting use trees as building blocks to construct more powerful prediction models (unfortunately, this comes at the cost of ease of interpretation)
+- All of these methods build many trees to improve the performance of tree-based methods.
+This is motivated by the fact that usual trees have high variance.
+- Both bagging and random forests build trees by sampling from the original data using the bootstrap
+- Bootstrap is a powerful and general procedure that can be used assess the variability of estimators.
+Here, we see that bootstrap can also be used to improve the performance of estimators.